mpanighetti/dnd5e-allergies/main.md

 ### Fortune Allergens

-You must make an allergy saving throw any time you make the corresponding dice roll.
+You must make an allergy Saving Throw any time you make the corresponding dice roll.

 ##### Fortunes